News

 Update: Tom Tancredo has since withdrawn

-endorsed Mitt Romney, heightening questions about his
+from the race and endorsed Mitt Romney, heightening questions about his

-judgment and spiritual discernment.
+judgment and Christian discernment.
+His rating has been